caltech-netlab/gym-acnportal/CONTRIBUTING.md

 - More generally, if you're breaking a style convention, add a comment saying why.

+- Include inline comments, but focus your comments on __why__ your code needs to do what it does rather than what it does.

 Please consider contributing to other ongoing projects in the ACN Research Portal: https://github.com/zach401/acnportal